-The mini e-book CBT Fundamentals gives an overview of cognitive behavioural therapy (CBT), including some of the key concepts and techniques, both cognitive and behavioural.
-There is also a look at the CBT strategies that are typically used in the treatment of a number of different mental health conditions and psychological problems, such as anger and low self-esteem.
+The mini e-book CBT Fundamentals provides an introduction to cognitive behavioural therapy (CBT), including some of the key concepts and techniques, both cognitive and behavioural.
+There is also an overview of the key CBT strategies used in the treatment of specific mental health disorders and psychological problems, including anger and low self-esteem.

 Topics covered include: